 Stars – When I need several different levels of distinction between images (editing a wedding for example), I’ll assign Star ratings (three stars for hero images and two stars for supporting detail shots for example).

 Labels – When I’m trying to remind myself that a file needs special attention, I use the numeric keys 6-9 to apply Color labels (sorry, purple doesn’t have a shortcut).

-You can create as many different Color Label sets as needed for different photo shoots (Metadata > Color Label Sets.
+• You can assign different names to color labels for Images, Folders, and Collections by selecting Metadata > Color Label Sets.
 To find images with labels from other sets, use the Metadata option in the Filter bar (in the Grid view in the Library module) to quickly search on different labels applied to images from different sets.
 You can also see what Label is applied to each image in the Metadata panel.

 Auto Advance – Holding the Shift key or turning on the Caps Locks will auto-advance to the next image after applying a color label, flag or rating.

 The Painter Tool – you can use the Painter tool to assign Flags, Stars and Color Labels.